How to Choose the Right Blanket

 Durability: Recycled glass countertops are made from glass shards embedded in a cement or resin base.
 They are durable and eco-friendly.

-Cons: Can chip or crack with heavy impact, may require sealing.
+Cons: Can chip or crack with heavy impact, which might require sealing.

 8. Soapstone